 - Shopify Plus merchant, then you can translate your store into 20 languages

 Selling with multiple currencies is also supported by Shopify.
 When applying this function, your customers can view prices in your store, pay for their orders at checkout, and receive refunds in their local currency.

 The conversion rate is set up by default based on the real-time foreign exchange rate.
 If you want to change the currency, you can lock in a fixed rate for each currency manually.

 Note: Selling in multiple currencies is only supported by Shopify Payments.
 Orders placed using Paypal or other third-party payment providers are processed in your store currency.

-Fortunately, Shopify’s SEO is quite effective.
-It is adequate, intuitive, and can help you rank well when being utilized properly.
-Once again, Shopify’s ease of use comes in handy as you can access most built-in functions without a hitch.
+Fortunately, Shopify SEO is quite effective.
+It is adequate, intuitive, and can help you rank well when appropriately utilized.
+Once again, we can confidently say that Shopify’s ease of use comes in handy as you can access most built-in functions without a hitch.

 As seen from the image, adding a title, meta description, and images to your pages is easy and straightforward.
 Shopify also lets you create custom URLs and 301 redirects every time you change the URL so as to avoid 404 errors.